 Voice Over Internet Protocol (VoIP), also referred to as internet calling, uses your internet connection to make calls.
-As demonstrated in the chart below, VoIP can be utilized by devices connected to your IP network.
+VoIP can be utilized by devices connected to your IP network.
 Though this sounds new and complicated, it is a fairly established technology.
 The first VoIP transmission was actually sent back in 1973.

 As it has evolved, many households and business have replaced their traditional landlines with VoIP, as it is usually more cost-efficient.

 The savings from switching to VoIP can range, but it is universally agreed that the savings are significant.
 Ballpark estimates put savings between 30% and 50%.

 In addition to these standard savings, data shows that as VoIP becomes more advanced and consolidated, the operating costs will decrease by 3% to 5% annually.
 The biggest contributing factors to these savings is not having to purchase and upkeep devices, not having to create a wired infrastructure in your space, and only paying for phone lines as needed.